 Common courtesy and professional behavior dictate that you notify someone when you are recording him/her.
 You must obtain the instructor's permission to make audio or video recordings in this class.
 Such permission allows the recordings to be used for your private, study purposes only.
 The recordings are the intellectual property of the instructor; you have not been given any rights to reproduce or distribute the material.
 Where active participation of students or guests may be on the recording, permission of those students or guests should be obtained as well.
-Course material developed by the instructor is the intellectual property of the instructor generated material for this course such as exam questions, lecture notes, or homework solutions without instructor consent.
+Course material developed by the instructor is the intellectual property of the instructor and cannot be shared publicly without his/her approval.
+You may not publicly share or upload instructor generated material for this course such as exam questions, lecture notes, or homework solutions without instructor consent.